oppia/oppia-android/wiki/Contributing-to-Oppia-Android.md

 ### 2. Set up your development environment

-- Follow the instructions on [[Installing Oppia Android|Installing-Oppia-Android]] to prepare your developer environment and install Oppia Android. **Note:** Make sure you have good Internet connectivity when developing on Oppia Android, since this project uses third party libraries which are needed to build the app.
+- Follow the instructions on [Installing Oppia Android](https://github.com/oppia/oppia-android/wiki/Installing-Oppia-Android) to prepare your developer environment and install Oppia Android. **Note:** Make sure you have good Internet connectivity when developing on Oppia Android, since this project uses third party libraries which are needed to build the app.

-- Familiarize yourself with the resources linked to from the wiki sidebar, especially the [overview of the codebase](https://github.com/oppia/oppia-android/wiki/Overview-of-the-Oppia-Android-codebase-and-architecture), the [[coding style guide|Coding-style-guide]], and the [[Frequent Errors and Solutions|Frequent-Errors-and-Solutions]].
+- Familiarize yourself with the resources linked to from the wiki sidebar, especially the [overview of the codebase](https://github.com/oppia/oppia-android/wiki/Overview-of-the-Oppia-Android-codebase-and-architecture), the [coding style guide](https://github.com/oppia/oppia-android/wiki/Coding-style-guide), and the [Frequent Errors and Solutions](https://github.com/oppia/oppia-android/wiki/Frequent-Errors-and-Solutions).
 (You don't have to read everything else right now, but it's a good idea to be aware of what's available, so that you can refer to it later if needed.)

 ### 3. Pick your first starter issue!